dimo414/php-auth/UserManager/README.txt

   MAKE SURE you call the parent constructor and pass it the file you want to reference, even if you don't want to extend either the user levels or the user attributes.

 EXTENDING HEADER AND FOOTER
   Extending the header and footer will allow you to display your own template when using the require_login() and manageUsers() functions.
-Quite simply, insert your own template header code, and that's that.
-For instance, to work with the template system I normally use, you'd do the following:
+Simply insert your own template header and footer code into the respective methods.
+For instance, to work with the template system I normally use, I do the following:
   ----------
   function header($title)
   {